syncfusion-content/xamarin-docs/Xamarin/Popup/Popup-Page.md

 # How to use Xamarin.Forms popup as a page?

 We achieve popup as a page in Xamarin.Forms by creating the SfPopupLayout as view or class file.
 When we need it, we may call up the SfPopupLayout.
-Main purpose of Popup as page is its reusability.
+Main purpose of Popup as page is its reusable.

 ## How to handle the Popup as page?